vbr-calc/vbr/docs/_pages/contrib/devguide.md

 This sections outlines the git commands for creating and using a feature branch.
 The following assumes that you have already forked and cloned the VBR repository and have a terminal open in the VBR repository's directory `vbr/`

-1. **Initial State**: make sure you are on main branch and up to date:
+1. **Initial State**: make sure you are on main branch and that your main branch is up to date:
   ```
   git checkout main
   git pull